 - 1 teaspoon dried oregano

-- ¼ cup EACH: chopped parsley AND chopped basil
+- ¼ cup EACH: chopped parsley AND basil

-- Add the chicken broth, water, diced tomatoes, crushed tomatoes, tomato sauce, and bay leaf to the pot.
-Bring the soup to boil, then cover, allow it to simmer and reduce for 45-50 minutes on the low heat setting.
-Adjust salt and pepper to preference.
+- SIMMER: Add broth, marinara, crushed tomatoes, and bay leaf to the pot.
+Bring the soup to a simmer, cover, lower the heat to low, and cook for 30 minutes.

-- ricotta topping: Combine the ricotta, parsley, basil, parmesan, and a pinch of salt and pepper in a small bowl.
-Using a spatula stir till combined.
+- TOPPING: Combine the ricotta, parsley, basil, parmesan, a pinch of salt, pepper, and mozzarella in a bowl.
+Using a silicone spatula, stir until combined.